againerdewar/personal-site/_root/teaching.md

 ### Courses taught

 #### Current Courses
-In the fall term of 2013–2014, I am teaching a section of MATH111 (Calculus I) using a textbook-based inverted classroom.
+In the fall term of 2013–2014, I am teaching a section of <span class="initialism">MATH111</span> (Calculus I) using a textbook-based inverted classroom.
 In addition, I am offering a freshman seminar on social choice as part of Carleton's "[Argument and Inquiry](//apps.carleton.edu/curricular/aiseminars/)" program.

 #### Past and upcoming courses